tundish/blathnaid/blathnaid/book/chapters.rst

 About Krol
 ----------

-And sure enough, squatting in a pool of moonlight in front of him was a strange little figure.
-He looked like an old man, skinny, and only about three feet high.
-He wore no clothes and had no hair, except for a few wisps on his chin.
+And sure enough, squatting in a pool of moonlight, in front of him was a strange little figure.
+He looked like an old man, skinny and only about three feet high.
+He wore no clothes and had no hair except for a few wisps on his chin.
 He sat with legs half-crossed, as a prisoner might in a cell with no furniture.

 The name of this creature was Krol.